-The Humane Farm Animal Care Standards have been developed to provide the only approved standards for the rearing and handling of Beef Cattle for use in the Certified Humane® program.
+The Humane Farm Animal Care Standards have been developed to provide the only approved standards for the rearing, handling, transport and slaughter of Laying Hens for use in the

+Certified Humane® program.
 These standards incorporate scientific research, veterinary advice, and the practical experience of farmers.
-The standards were originally based on the Royal Society for the Prevention of Cruelty to Animals (RSPCA) guidelines, and presently reflect current scientific information and other practical standards and guidelines recognized for the proper care of animals.
+The standards are based on the Royal Society for the Prevention of Cruelty to Animals (RSPCA) guidelines, current scientific information and other practical standards and guidelines recognized for the proper care of animals.